 The respondent will be informed of the allegations when an inquiry is open.
-The respondent will also be notified in writing of the final determination and resulting actions as required by the CBA.
-The respondent will also be permitted a union representative as outlined within the CBA.
+The respondent will also be notified in writing of the final determination and resulting actions.
+The respondent will also be permitted to be accompanied by appropriate legal counsel or advisor.